 Like I said, I just happened to have the ice cube trays on hand.
 But if you aren’t planning on looking through the top shelves of a closet any time soon, you might just have to purchase some new ones!
 I’ve included links for them below, along with the ingredients that you’ll need for the “recipe” below.
 I may get commissions for purchases made through links in this post.

 While Snoopy and Engineer were still at school, Little Hurricane hung out with me.
 He had a ton of fun helping me get our experiment started.
-We mixed baking soda, vinegar, water, and Jell-O powder all together in a bowl.
+We mixed baking soda, water, and Jell-O powder all together in a bowl.
 Little Hurricane studiously mixed and mixed and mixed!
 We made blue raspberry, orange, and strawberry mixtures.
 From there, Little Hurricane helped me spoon the mixtures into the ice cube trays.
 We ended up having extra leftover, so that all went into the regular ice cube trays.
 Everything went into the freezer at that point.

 One note — It’s best to make the mixture kind of like a paste.
 If it has too much water in it, the icy letters turn out a little too soft.
 This makes it difficult to remove from the ice cube trays.
 If the mixture seems too liquidy, just add more baking soda until it’s pastier.